Learn more about the events that shaped the Death Positive Movement.

 Learn more about the Home Funeral Movement.

 Around 2011 several new death related initiatives emerged.
 Synchronously, previously established efforts gained public support and traction.
-Together, they would help form the building blocks of the current movement.
+Together, they would help form the building blocks of the current Death Positive Movement.

 The Death Café model was developed by Jon Underwood in London in 2011.
 Underwood described the social franchise as an event where “people, often strangers, gather to eat cake, drink tea and discuss death.
 Our objective is to increase awareness of death with a view to helping people make the most of their (finite) lives.”
 This model, which allows anyone with an interest to act as host and facilitate the gatherings in casual, public environments allowed Death Cafes to flourish in 78 countries around the world.
 During the Covid-19 pandemic Death Cafes moved online and experienced an additional surge in interest by providing a virtual space for people to discuss and process the death and grief they were experiencing.